 According to Social Psychologist Enrique Pichón Riviere, a role in an organized behavioral model that establishes a dual relationship based on mutual expectations — doctors need patients and vice versa.

 Traditionally, power and knowledge were restricted to one role: the formal leader.
 However, a fast-paced and uncertain world requires everyone to help drive change.
 Leadership cannot be limited to one person as I wrote here.

 Fixed roles create stereotypes — they make things too predictable.
 When people supposed to play only one role, they are forced to play to the strengths — we limit their potential to learn new things.

 When roles don’t rotate, teams begin to play within the comfort zone — boredom and repetition quickly become stagnation.

-A role should not eat a person.
-Roles should rotate to bring out the best of the team, not to ask them to play their usual part.
-That one person is very creative doesn’t mean it’s the only part she/he should play — that same individual might be a great motivator or organizer too.
+A role should not exhaust people.
+Roles should rotate to bring out the best of the team, rather than expecting everyone always to play the same part.
+That one person is very creative doesn’t mean it’s the only part she/he should play.
+That same individual might be a great motivator or organizer too.

 Also, as Pichón Riviere explained, a team is like a Persian market where every individual negotiates between two sides: what you expect and need, and what others do.